International Migration and the Crisis

 May 10 – Accepted applicants will be announced

 May 24 – Deadline for payment of program & dorm fees

 The program fee: 1250 USD

-*Excludes accommodation on campus, meals, costs associated with service learning activities (transportation etc.), other miscellaneous expenses.
+*Excludes accommodation on campus, meals and other miscellaneous expenses.

 **Students coming from partner institutions of Koç University will get 15% discount on the tuition.

 ***Study abroad with your peers!
 Bring two friends with you, get one slot tuition-free!

 Dorm accommodation in single rooms (21 nights): 525 USD